openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 ## II.
 Project Proposal Process

 ### Introduction
-This governance policy sets forth the proposal process for projects to be accepted into the OpenJS Foundation.
-The process is the same for both existing projects which seek to move into the OpenJS Foundation, and new projects to be formed within the OpenJS Foundation.
+This governance policy sets forth the proposal process for projects to be accepted into the Foundation.
+The process is the same for both existing projects which seek to move into the Foundation, and new projects to be formed within the Foundation.

 ### Project Proposal Requirements
 Projects must be proposed via GitHub.
-Project proposals submitted to the OpenJS Foundation must provide the following information to the best of their ability:
+Project proposals submitted to the Foundation must provide the following information to the best of their ability:

 * name of project
 * project description (what it does, why it is valuable, origin and history)
-* statement on alignment with OpenJS Foundation charter mission
+* statement on alignment with Foundation charter mission
 * link to *current* Code of Conduct
 * sponsor from CPC, if identified (a sponsor helps mentor projects)
 * project license